 That “order-by” countdown ties directly to your cutoff time, which Baymard also recommends surfacing.

 Weekend delivery coverage varies widely among carriers — and that variation directly affects how credible your Estimated Delivery Date (EDD) promise is.
-While some national carriers still limit weekend delivery to select services or ZIP codes, regional carriers like OnTrac have made Saturday and Sunday delivery standard across much of their networks.
+While some national carriers still limit weekend delivery to select services or ZIP codes, OnTrac have made Saturday and Sunday pickup, sort and delivery standard across much of their networks.
 That flexibility often gives shippers a competitive edge, keeping orders moving while larger carriers pause operations.
 Here’s a quick look at who actually delivers on weekends across the U.S. logistics landscape.

 Carrier Comparison: Who Delivers on Weekends?